TheSnakeFang/fangstastic-blog/content/blog/2021-01-06_Covid-Revealed-The-Failures-of-the-American-College-Application-System/index.md

 ---
-title: 'Covid Revealed The Failures of the American College Application System'
+title: "Covid Revealed The Failures of the American College Application System"
 subheading: >-
   What is “involution,” and why is it representative of disillusioned students?
-description: 'Covid revealed the failures of the American College Admissions system.
-What is involution, and how does it represent a disillusioned generation of students?'
+description: "Covid revealed the failures of the American College Admissions system.
+What is involution, and how does it represent a disillusioned generation of students?"
-date: '2021-01-06T04:58:18.932Z'
+date: "2021-01-06T04:58:18.932Z"
 template: post
 category: "College & Career"
 ---